ygaras/data-transformer/README.md

 }
 ```

-TODO
+# TODO
-1-	Better parsing and validation of input data.
+1. Better parsing and validation of input data.
 Dates and numbers parsing should be done by libraries or modules created for the job, moment.js for Dates, something similar for integers and decimals.
-2-	Input validation and parameters checking for each transformer.
+1. Input validation and parameters checking for each transformer.
-3-	Get rid of input that is used in JavaScript template literal.
+1. Get rid of input that is used in JavaScript template literal.
 This is very dangerous and allows remote code execution.
-4-	Add convenience API that accepts streams or json data instead of file paths.
+1. Add convenience API that accepts streams or json data instead of file paths.
-5-	Handle field names with spaces
+1. Handle field names with spaces.
-6-	The validation transformer needs to be rewritten.
+1. The validation transformer needs to be rewritten.

-Architecture
+#Architecture
 Data-transformer has a simple and a straight forward architecture.
-Each transformer is a nodejs module that exports a function that receives a json object with row information and parameters object that has configuration specific to this transformer.
-The simplest ‘noop’ transformer would be:
+Each transformer is a nodejs module that exports a function that receives a json object with column names and row values and a parameter object that has parameters specific to this transformer.
+The simplest 'noop' transformer would be:

 ```
 module.exports = function(input, options) {